Never Have I Ever!

 - 1 tbsp fresh Thyme

 - 1 Tbsp Paprika (smoked is best)

-- Fry the bacon, sausage, onions, bell peppers, and celery until the onions are translucent.
+- Add sausage, onions, bell peppers, and celery and saute until the onions are translucent.

 - Add the thyme, Paprika, and the crushed tomatoes.